MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

    ![Screenshot showing the view list.](./media/group-calls-3.jpg "View Contact List")

-4. Return to the live video feed to continue collaborating with all call participants.
+4. Return to the live video feed to continue collaborating with call participants.

 ## Sharing your space and viewing other shared spaces